 By doing this area ourselves, we cut the typical Uco de Valle tour price in half.
 We ended up paying approximately USD 190 in total.
 This included bus tickets, cab fare, premier tastings, and a fantastic gourmet lunch with wine pairings.

-If you want to do organized Mendoza wine tours, head to the hostels for the most budget-friendly options since they cater to backpackers on a budget.
+Another option is to inquire at a local hostel for the most budget-friendly options since they cater to backpackers (on a budget).
 When we inquired, we were quoted 650 pesos (~ USD 76) per person.
 This included a simple picnic lunch and tours in Maipú.

 While in Mendoza, head to the town hall which offers a 360 terrace view of the city.
 It’s a beautiful and hidden secret.
 Hours are from 10-1 pm and 6-8 pm and the cost is free!

-To get a nice wine tasting experience in the city center, head to the <Vines of Mendoza Wine Bar>.
+To get a nice wine tasting experience in the city center, head to the Vines of Mendoza Wine Bar.
 The staff is very knowledgeable and there is a great selection of wines at varying costs.
-Research the days they have a happy hour special for even more value.
-We tasted four wines before selecting one that we preferred.